hackclub/hackclub/workshops/pixel_art_pad/README.md

 The first file that appears soon after the repl is setup is `index.html`.

 You will be able to find two other files called `style.css` and `script.js` in the files pane in the left side.
-Delete both the files as they will be required in this workshop (You can have them if you want to use custom css or js).
+Delete both the files as are not required in this workshop (You can have them if you want to use custom css or js).

 ![Deleting files](https://cloud-63ot6za6a.vercel.app/0deletingfiles.gif)

 ### 2) Creating the java file

-We will be requiring a java file in this project.
+We need a java file in this project.
 The java file will provide functionality to the web canvas.
 Create a file called `index.java` by pressing the new file icon on the files pane.

 ![Creating index.java](https://cloud-czzce7b1v.vercel.app/0creatingjava.gif)